Quantum mechanical rules for observed observers and the consistency of quantum theory

+4. Finally, agent W becomes certain he will obtain the outcome ``fail" because agent $\bar{\rm W}$ is certain of this outcome (statement ${\rm W}^{n:28}$), but subsequently measures F and obtains the result ``ok", leading to a contradiction

+Statement $\bar{\rm F}^{n:02}$ by agent $\bar{\rm F}$ is a prediction based on the application of standard Born inference rules on the specific state $\ket{t}$ that $\bar{\rm F}$ obtains after measuring the dice.
+Each of the remaining statements 2, 3 and 4 relies on the validity of drawing conclusions based on the previous statement.

-I will not review the full construction of the FR thought experiment, which involves two female agents F and $\bar{\rm F}$ and two male Wigner friends W and $\bar {\rm W}$, as its details are not relevant.
-In fact, FR used a stronger, non-probabilistic quantum mechanical rule, applicable to eigenstates of the observed quantity, which was sufficient for their proof.
-I state their assumption below, slightly paraphrased, with the additional condition implied by the considerations in this work added in boldface:
+FR include the standard quantum mechanical inference rule as one of their basic assumptions (Assumption $Q$).
+In fact, FR used a weaker, non-probabilistic quantum mechanical rule, applicable to eigenstates of the observed quantity, which was sufficient for the prediction of agent $\bar{\rm F}$ and the derivation of their result.
+I state their assumption below, slightly paraphrased and in Schr\"odinger language:

+{\it Assumption Q:} If an agent {\rm A} has established at time $t_0$ that a quantum system S is in a state that will evolve at time $t$ into an eigenstate of an observable X with eigenvalue $\xi$, then agent {\rm A} can conclude: ``I am certain that $X = \xi$ at time t.''

+With the additional condition implied by the considerations in the present work, this assumption should be modified as:

-{\it Assumption Q: If an agent {\rm A} has established at time $t_0$ that a quantum system S is in a state that will evolve at time $t$ into an eigenstate of an observable X with eigenvalue $\xi$, {\bf and if A knows that no catalytic measurements will be performed on A during the interval $(t_0,t)$}, then agent {\rm A} can conclude: ``I am certain that $x = \xi$ at time t.''}
+{\it Assumption $Q'$:} If an agent {\rm A} has established at time $t_0$ that a quantum system S is in a state that will evolve at time $t$ into an eigenstate of an observable X with eigenvalue $\xi$, and if A knows that no cat measurements will be performed on A during the interval $(t_0,t)$, then agent {\rm A} can conclude: ``I am certain that $X = \xi$ at time t.''

+The other assumption of FR is consistency between the predictions of different observers (Assumption $C$).
+I state their assumption below, again paraphrased in Schr\"odinger language:

+{\it Assumption C:} If an agent {\rm A} has established at time $t_0$ that another agent {\rm B}, reasoning according to quantum mechanics, is certain that an observable X will have the value $\xi$ at time $t$, then agent {\rm A} can conclude: ``I am certain that $X=\xi$ at time t."

+With the additional condition implied by the considerations in the present work, it should be modified as:

+{\it Assumption $C'$:} If an agent {\rm A} has established at time $t_0$ that another agent {\rm B}, reasoning according to quantum mechanics, is certain that an observable X will have the value $\xi$ at time $t$, and if A knows that no cat measurements will be performed on either A or B during the interval $[t_0,\hb t]$, then agent {\rm A} can conclude: \bb ``I am certain that $X\bb\hb=\hb\xi$ at time t."

+The third assumption of FR (Assumption S) is that of logical consistency, precluding the derivation of mutually incompatible results, and is not (and should not be!) modified.